shafferz/personal-website-v2/content/home/experience.md

   location = "Meadville, PA"
   date_start = "January 2016"
   date_end = "December 2017"
+  description = """
-  description = "Working with my colleagues in the introductory Computer Science courses at Allegheny, I ensured that students understood the material and assisted them with the lab writing/debugging process.
+  Working with my colleagues in the introductory Computer Science courses at Allegheny, I ensured that students understood the material and assisted them with the lab writing/debugging process.
 I also held weekly office hours, and distributed and oversaw examinations.
   Responsibilities include:

   * Teaching
   * Grading
-  * Holding Office Hours"
+  * Holding Office Hours
   """

 [[experience]]